Brexit may spur more deals in legacy general insurance policies

 Life insurance is less likely to be impacted by Brexit, industry sources say, as the business is often more domestic, and larger life insurers have generally set up the relevant EU or UK subsidiaries.

-But for overseas insurers with small UK life insurance business, Brexit could be a catalyst that “may cause people to look again” at their business, Simon True, group corporate development director at closed life insurance specialist Phoenix , said. ($1 = 0.7973 pounds) (Additional reporting by Suzanne Barlyn in New York.
-Editing by Jane Merriman)
+But for overseas insurers with small UK life insurance business, Brexit could be a catalyst that “may cause people to look again” at their business, Simon True, group corporate development director at closed life insurance specialist Phoenix (PHNX.L), said.

+Additional reporting by Suzanne Barlyn in New York.
+Editing by Jane Merriman